ubuntu/libreoffice/README.md

 *[![libreoffice](https://snapcraft.io/libreoffice/badge.svg)](https://snapcraft.io/libreoffice)
 [![libreoffice](https://snapcraft.io/libreoffice/trending.svg?name=0)](https://snapcraft.io/libreoffice)*

 Below you will find some instructions to help you contribute to this snap.
-The general workflow will be to submit PRs from your fork onto the "stable" branch.
+The general workflow will be to submit PRs from your fork onto the "7.1" branch.
 Once the pull request has been *submitted*, there is a GitHub action that will automatically launch a build of the snap that you can use for testing.
 And then once the PR has been *merged* the GitHub action will launch a build on launchpad that will be automatically uploaded to the snap store, in the candidate channel, for more extensive testing.

 ## How to contribute to this snap